 \begin{proposition} SV satisfies stability for winners with tiebreaking. \end{proposition} \begin{proof} If some candidate $A$ is stable for SV in $\mathbf{P}$, this means there is a match $A$ vs.~$B$ with a \textit{positive} margin such that $A$ is an SV winner in $\mathbf{P}_{-B}$.
 It follows that if $X$ is any SV winner in $\mathbf{P}$, then the match $X$ vs.~$Y$ that witnesses this fact also has a positive margin.
 This implies that $X$ is stable for SV in $\mathbf{P}$.\end{proof}

-Other methods that satisfy stability for winners with tiebreaking include Top Cycle (also known as GETCHA, as in \citealt{Schwartz1986}), Banks (\citealt{Banks1985}), and Split Cycle (see \citealt{HP2020}), though these methods differ from Stable Voting in not guaranteeing a single winner in each uniquely-weighted profile (recall Proposition \ref{QRLem}).
-By contrast, Plurality, IRV, Minimax, Beat Path, and Ranked Pairs all violate the axiom.
+By contrast, Plurality, IRV, Minimax, Beat Path, and Ranked Pairs all violate the principle.
 That Beat Path and Ranked Pairs violate it can be seen by their choices of winners in Figure~\ref{ExFigA}.

 Next we turn to the Condorcet criterion and a strengthening of it.